mdom/morepub/README.md

 # DESCRIPTION

 morepub is a basic epub reader, that converts an epub to a single html document.
 If the controlly tty is a terminal the documentation is opened with _lynx(1)_ otherwise it's printed to stdout.
+All internal links are preserved.

 # COPYRIGHT AND LICENSE